A metric uniformization model for the quasi-Fuchsian space: Bounds for the Schwarzian of Bers projective structures

-The following statements are equivalent. \begin{enumerate} \item $g+q_1$ is a Bers metric. \item $g+q_1$ has no non-zero isotropic vectors in the real tangent space. \item $|\rho \partial_z \overline w +\phee|<|\rho \partial_{\overline z} \overline w|$ \end{enumerate} \end{lemma} \begin{proof} We prove that $(1) \Longleftrightarrow (2)$ and ${2} \Longleftrightarrow(3)$. \begin{itemize}[noitemsep,topsep=0pt] \item[(1) $\Leftrightarrow$ (2)] As seen in Section \ref{sec Bers metrics}, Bers metrics are positive complex metrics, which satisfy $(2)$. \item[(2) $\Leftarrow$ (1)] By Proposition \ref{prop: g+q è Bers}, we know that $g+q_1$ is a Bers metric if and only if it is a positive complex metric.
+The following statements are equivalent. \begin{enumerate} \item $g+q_1$ is a positive complex metric. \item $g+q_1$ has no non-zero isotropic vectors in the real tangent space. \item $|\varrho \partial_z \overline w +\phee|<|\varrho \partial_{\overline z} \overline w|$ \end{enumerate} \end{lemma} \begin{proof} We prove that $(1) \Longleftrightarrow (2)$ and $(2) \Longleftrightarrow(3)$. \begin{itemize}[noitemsep,topsep=0pt] \item[(1) $\Rightarrow$ (2)] trivial. \item[(2) $\Leftarrow$ (1)] By Proposition \ref{prop: star-shaped}, we know that $g+q_1$ is a Bers metric if and only if it is a positive complex metric.
 Assume that $g+q_1$ is not a positive complex metric, and assume by contradiction that $g+q_1$ has no non-zero isotropic vectors in the real tangent bundle.
 In some point of $S$ the isotropic directions $g+q_1$ lie in the same connected component of $\mathbb P(\mathbb C T S)\setminus \mathbb P( T S)$; on the other hand, in a zero of $q_1$ the isotropic directions coincide with those of $g$, hence they lie in opposite connected components.
 By a continuity argument, there exists a point where an isotropic direction lies in the complex span of a non-zero vector of the real tangent bundle $TS$: since complex metrics are $\mathbb C$-bilinear, there must be an isotropic non-zero vector in $TS$ for $g+q_1$.

-\item[(2) $\Longleftrightarrow$ (3)] We have that $g+q_1=(\rho d\overline w +\phee dz)\cdot dz$.
+\item[(2) $\Longleftrightarrow$ (3)] We have that $g+q_1=(\varrho d\overline w +\phee dz)\cdot dz$.
 Observe that

-So, $(2)$ holds if and only if $|\rho\partial_z\overline w +\phee|\ne|\rho\partial_{\overline z}\overline w|$ on $\widetilde S$.
-Since $|\partial_z\overline w|<|\partial_{\overline z} \overline w|$ we have that $|\rho\partial_z\overline w +\phee|<|\rho\partial_{\overline z}\overline w|$ in the zeros of $q_1$, so the inequality must hold on the whole surface if and only if $g+q_1$ satisfies $(2)$. \end{itemize} \end{proof}
+So, $(2)$ holds if and only if $|\varrho\partial_z\overline w +\phee|\ne|\varrho\partial_{\overline z}\overline w|$ on $\widetilde S$.
+Since $|\partial_z\overline w|<|\partial_{\overline z} \overline w|$ we have that $|\varrho\partial_z\overline w +\phee|<|\varrho\partial_{\overline z}\overline w|$ in the zeros of $q_1$, so the inequality must hold on the whole surface if and only if $g+q_1$ satisfies $(2)$. \end{itemize} \end{proof}